Tree Campus USA

 The nonprofit Arbor Day Foundation has named Ohio Northern University a Tree Campus USA.
 This honor places ONU among the most elite environmentally conscious schools.

-“Over the years, we have had the foresight to plant more than 100 species of trees on our campus to use both academically and for their aesthetics,” said Terry Keiser, director of professor of biological sciences.
+“Over the years, we have had the foresight to plant more than 100 species of trees on our campus to use both academically and for their aesthetics,” said Terry Keiser, director of University sustainability.
 “This could not have been accomplished without the support of several administrations.
 I remember when we were essentially just bare fields.
 Look at the natural beauty now!
 I am proud to have been a part of this.”